 Crime Prevention Efforts

-The Security Staff and the Residence Life staff participate in joint training sessions which include discussions of the importance of prompt reporting of criminal activity and preventive measures to improve the safety and security of our campus.
+The Orientation program provides incoming students and their parents/guardians an opportunity to speak with and ask the Director of Campus Safety and Security any security-related questions or concerns.
+The Security Staff and the Residence Life staff participate in joint training sessions, which include discussions of the importance of prompt reporting of criminal activity and preventive measures to improve the safety and security of our campus.
 The College’s Committee on Campus and Student Life also meets to address security issues.

 Education, Counseling, and Treatment

 Students seeking assistance with drug or alcohol dependency or related problems should contact the Counseling Center for evaluation and referral.

 The College Counselor will assist students confidentially with evaluation of treatment options and assist students in obtaining treatment appropriate to their needs.
 The student remains responsible for financial arrangements for care; however, the College makes available an independent health insurance option.
 The College also offers ongoing educational programs related to drug and alcohol use, including but not limited to the College’s FYE (First Year Experience) Course, observance of National Alcohol Awareness Week, and residence hall and commuter programs.

 Policy on Sexual Misconduct

 Standard of Conduct